Door Lock Monitoring Assessment for Elevators

 Clean oil is critical for hydraulic elevators.
 Schedule an oil test.

-The Deadline for Florida's DLM Code is Approaching
+The Deadline for DLM Code in Illinois and Michigan is Approaching

 How to avoid code violations and costly blanket proposals

-Florida has adopted a critical safety requirement for all elevators to prevent operation when door contact circuits are faulty.
-By August 1st, 2025, all Florida elevators must be equipped with a Door Lock Monitoring (DLM) system which keeps elevators locked in place until the doors are completely closed.
+Following New York, Florida, and Georgia, the States of Michigan and Georgia have adopted a critical safety requirement for all elevators to prevent operation when door contact circuits are faulty.
+By January 1st, 2029, all Illinois elevators must be equipped with a Door Lock Monitoring (DLM) system which keeps elevators locked in place until the doors are completely closed.
+The State of Michigan deadline is January 1st, 2028.
+The State of Florida deadline for compliance was August 1st, 2025.
+The State of Georgia deadline for compliance was January 1st, 2025.

 How this applies to your elevators